chloex03730/my-resume/README.md

 ## Author

-Created as a Front-End Web Technologies lab project.
+Created by RIKO as a Front-End Web Technologies lab project.